jdeguire/buildMchpClang/README.md

 Limited.

-These projects are all independent efforts not affiliated with, endorsed, sponsored, or otherwise approved by Microchip Technology nor Arm Limited.
+These projects are all independent efforts not affiliated with, endorsed, sponsored, or otherwise approved by Microchip Technology, Arm Limited, or the LLVM Foundation.